Probiotics are the latest trend around digestive health. But are they all they’re cracked up to be?

 (800) USC-CARE (800-872-2273)

-Plus, probiotics can dampen the growth of infection-causing pathogens.
+Plus, probiotics can limit the growth of infection-causing pathogens.
 They compete with those bad bacteria for space and nutrients, ultimately keeping their growth at bay.

 You can often find probiotics in supplements (look for those that contain live cultures of the Lactobacillus and Bifidobacterium strains) or in common fermented foods, such as certain yogurts, kombucha, certain types of cheeses, kefir, sauerkraut, miso and kimchi.